 Multiple sclerosis (MS) and myasthenia gravis (MG) are autoimmune diseases that occur when the immune system attacks the nervous system.
-These two diseases cause recurrent episodes of dysfunction due to inflammation, often without permanent damage.
+The primary difference between the two is that they affect different parts of the nervous system.

 A female doctor speaking with a femaleShare on Pinterest